Chubut Province: Relief

 Chubut stretches from the Atlantic to the Andes with 3 distinct environmental regions: The Andes, the central plains and the coastal regions.
 The Andes in the westernmost parts of the province mostly extend along the Chilean border.
 The Andes are not that high in Chubut, with most peaks averaging around 1500 and 2000 m, which becomes smaller in altitude in the southern parts.
-The highest peak is Cerro Dos Picos, located east of Lago Cholila with a height of 2515 m.
+The highest peak is Cerro Dos Picos, located east of Lake Cholila with a height of 2515 m.
 The Andes in this province are of tertiary origin and are separated by wide, deep transverse valleys that are oriented in an east–west direction.
 These valleys are occupied by glacial lakes and rivers flowing east from the mountains.
 Most of these valleys existed before the Andes were formed.
 The lakes, which are mostly located in the western parts of the province are of glacial origin because during the last ice age, the movement of the glaciers lead to the formation of extensive areas of depressions that were filled up with water to form the lakes today.